One innovation we won’t be seeing soon: Over-the-air charging

 Last month, the Chinese smartphone company Oppo showed off “air charging with no cables or charging stands.”
 In a demonstration video, the company’s smartphone concept with an expandable display appears to continue charging after being lifted from its pad.
 In January, the consumer electronics giant Xiaomi teased Mi Air Charge, which in videos looks like a large white power box meant to usher in a “true wireless charging era.”
 That same month, Motorola demoed a remote charging station dubbed “Motorola One Hyper.”
 Tokyo-based Aeterlink announced “Airplug,” which it claims can power devices up to 65 feet away.

-Three of these companies drummed up media attention, though each says they don’t have plans to bring the product to market.
+Three of these companies drummed up media attention, although each says they don’t have plans to bring the product to market for smartphones.
 Others have abandoned over-the-air-charging projects altogether.
 Some researchers in the field question whether people will ever see the remote charging vision come to fruition.

 Companies wishing to deploy such over-the-air charging hubs face several challenges, the most prominent of which is physics.
 The further away from a direct power source, the lower the charging efficiency.
 So even if your phone does receive some power at a distance, it might not be a meaningful amount.